 8. Hailstorm

-Why Kshema Crop Insurance Is Important for Farmers
+Why Farmers Need Kshema Crop Insurance

 The perils covered by Kshema are some of the most significant risks that farmers face in their profession.
 Without insurance, a single event—whether it’s a cyclone, hailstorm, or animal attack—can wipe out a year’s worth of hard work and financial investment.
 By offering coverage for these specific perils, Kshema helps to alleviate financial stress and allows farmers to recover, replant for the next season, and rebuild after a loss.